-If you consider the significantly significant number of expatriates living in UAE, it is certainly not surprising.
-If the expatriates living in Dubai do make the city their personal space for living, they require purchasing a home that is suitable for their personal taste and fits their individual financial goals.
+Getting a home loan in Dubai for expats and nationals is an essential aspect when purchasing villas or apartments in Dubai.
+If you consider the significant number of expatriates currently living or who are interested in living in the UAE in the future, they may require a home that is suitable for their personal taste and fits their individual financial goals.

 - Credit history

 - Time spent within the UAE (Usually from 6 to 12 months)